60% of dentists will be embezzled? Let’s do the math!

 Assuming that the average length of a dentists career is 30 years, and the probability of a dentist being embezzled during their career is 60%; then at any given time 2% of dentists are being embezzled.
 (60% / 30) = 2%

-Stated differently, this means that 1 in 50 dentists are currently being embezzled.
-Think about that next time you are in a meeting room full of dentists, and do the math.
+Stated differently, this means that 2% (1 in 50 dentists) are currently being embezzled.
+Surprised?
+Think about that next time you are in a meeting room full of dentists, look around and do the math.

-Imagine that you just completed the first year of your 30 year career as a dentist.
+Imagine that you just completed working the first year of a 30 year career as an private practice dentist.

 The rules of the game are simple.

-1 of the bills is marked with red ink, the remaining 49 bills are unmarked.
+1 of the 50 bills is marked with red ink and the other 49 bills are unmarked.
 (1 in 50 bills = 2%)

-I ask you put your hand in the bag and draw a single bill without peeking in the bag.
+Next, I ask you put your hand in the bag and pick a single bill.
+No peeking!

-This game will end when either of the conditions below has been met:
+This game will end when one of the conditions are met:

-As a dentist, if you were given a choice, would you even play this game?
-Not likely!
+If you were given a choice, would you even play this game?
+Hell no!

-But the fact is, dentists as a whole, play this game every day of their career.
+But the fact is, dentists overall play a similar game every working day of their career.

-While dentists as a whole have a 1 in 50 chance of embezzlement, individual dentists who take positive steps – such as implementing internal controls or having a continuous auditing and assurance program for their practice – will dramatically reduce their risk; so instead of 1 in 50, their odds may be 1 in 200, 1 in 500, or better
+While as a group, dentists have a 1 in 50 chance of embezzlement, individual dentists risk will vary.
+Those who take positive steps – such as implementing internal controls or having keeping a watchful eye for red flags for their practice – can dramatically reduce their risk.